AUTHOR : RIVA BLACKLEY

 FAQS

-• International collaboration facilitates knowledge exchange, resource sharing, and also collective approach to protect cultural heritage.
+- International collaboration facilitates knowledge exchange, resource sharing, and a collective approach to protecting cultural heritage.

 Skype